Plan Your Trip to Plummer’s Arctic Lodges

 Great Bear Lake Lodge, Trophy Lodge

 Getting to our lodges on Great Bear Lake is very straight forward, and we are here to help make sure your travel goes smoothly.
-Guests staying for seven days will depart Yellowknife on a Saturday morning, and will return to Yellowknife the following Saturday around mid-afternoon.
+Guests going to Great Bear Lake Lodge or Arctic Circle Outpost will depart Yellowknife on a Saturday morning, and will return to Yellowknife the following Saturday around mid-afternoon.
+Guests going to Trophy Lodge will depart Yellowknife on Sunday morning, and will return to Yellowknife the following Sunday around mid-afternoon.
 Special arrangements can be made by emailing or calling the office and usually involve an additional air charter cost.
 You will need to travel from your home to Yellowknife to begin the trip.
 For most, this can be done in a single day of travel.
 For those living outside North America, or those wishing to have more leisurely travel days, two days may be necessary.
 Several major airlines fly into Yellowknife from Calgary, Alberta and Edmonton, Alberta.
 Please accept our assistance in planning the trip to Yellowknife.

 Once you arrive in Yellowknife, you will be met at the airport by one of our staff.
 We will ensure that you get to your hotel and outline for you how the morning departure for Great Bear Lake will go.

-On Saturday morning, a shuttle will take you from the hotel to the charter terminal for your flight to Great Bear Lake Lodge or Trophy Lodge.
+On departure morning, a shuttle will take you from the hotel to the charter terminal for your flight to Great Bear Lake Lodge, Arctic Circle Outpost or Trophy Lodge.
 These charters typically depart Yellowknife mid-morning, arriving at the lodges around lunch time.
 Guests for Arctic Circle will go to Great Bear Lake Lodge, be served lunch and then board a float plane for Arctic Circle.
 Guests for Trophy Lodge will go directly from Yellowknife to Trophy Lodge.

-There are no flights on Saturday morning from down south that will connect with our charters, so you must arrive in Yellowknife on Friday.
+There are no flights arriving early enough from down south that will connect with our morning charters, so you must arrive in Yellowknife on the day/night before.

 Tree River Lodge